 High Sodium Levels and Their Impact on Pre-existing Conditions

-Excess sodium in seasoned or processed fish skin strains cardiovascular and renal systems.
-Pets with hypertension or kidney disease face heightened risks of dehydration and electrolyte imbalance.
-A 2022 Journal of Veterinary Internal Medicine study found sodium-heavy diets increased hospitalization rates in susceptible animals by 37%.
+The overload of sodium on the seasoned or processed fish skin overloads the cardiovascular and kidney systems.
+Hypertensive or kidney disease pets are at a higher risk of dehydration and electrolyte imbalance.
+According to a 2022 study in the Journal of Veterinary Internal Medicine, sodium-heavy diets caused a 37 percent rise in hospitalization in vulnerable animals.

 Parasite, Bacteria, and Contaminant Challenges

 Raw salmon often harbors parasites like flukes and tapeworms.
-These organisms spread salmon poisoning disease—a condition causing fever and gastrointestinal distress within days of ingestion.
-Proper cooking destroys threats, but residual pollutants like mercury may linger in fatty tissues.
+These are the organisms that transmit salmon poisoning disease- a condition that leads to fever and stomach discomfort within a few days after consumption.
+Appropriate cooking kills the threats, though there is a risk of some pollutants such as mercury being left behind in fatty tissues.

 Integrating Salmon into Your Dog’s Balanced Diet